 made possible by the dedication and quick action of Alachua Conservation Trust and its many friends and supporters.
-In 2005 the land was put up for auction and nearly purchased by a Louisiana developer.
+In 2005 the land was put up for auction and nearly purchased by devolution from a the critical timing in the a Louisiana developer.
 Aware of the critical timing in the pending sale, ACT quickly rallied the support of the local community, receiving loans from more than 50 individuals, foundations, and non-profit groups, and gifts from more than 250 households.
 This valiant group effort raised nearly \$3 million for the initial land purchase.
 Alachua County purchased Phifer Flatwoods from ACT using Alachua County Forever funds and a Florida Communities Trust Grant, protecting the land for future generations.